 So how does this ancient storytelling paradigm relate to a personal injury claim?

-These stories provide us with the perfect template for inspiring an insurance adjustor to do something extraordinary: to recommend a policy limits settlement to their supervisor that their claims management software suggests should be settled for much less.
+These stories provide us with the perfect template for inspiring an insurance adjustor to do something heroic: to take the extraordinary risk of putting their neck on the line and recommending a settlement to their supervisor that was previously unimaginable.
 And this is the template we use -- consistently, predictably, and reliably -- in every case to secure above-market settlements for our clients.

 Indulge us for a moment.
 You're sitting in the gallery of a small courtroom in Andover, Ohio.
 A young, plain-looking lawyer stands before a jury, pleading for justice for his client, a railway union organizer.
 He makes an impassioned argument for their moral and righteous judgment.
 A defense attorney stands up and interjects, objecting and asking the judge to order his opponent to refrain from overly emotional argument.